 More and more, district leaders are focusing on promoting and assessing students’ social-emotional learning (SEL) competencies.

-This guide will equip you with the strategies and tools you need to strengthen adult SEL.
+This guide will equip you with the strategies and tools you need to strengthen adult SEL and teacher wellness.
 By the end, you’ll understand different approaches to adult SEL as well as how to measure and implement it in your district.

 What Is Adult SEL?